 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 - A high J.D.
-Power satisfaction rating: With a score of 879, Amica Mutual ranked as the No. 1 car insurance company in the New England region in J.D.
-Power’s 2018 auto insurance study and among the very best in the nation.
+Power satisfaction rating: Amica Mutual ranked as the best car insurance company in the New England region in J.D.
+Power’s 2019 auto insurance study.

-- High financial stability ratings: Amica boasts a “Superior” financial stability rating from A.M.
-Best, which is the highest rating available.
+- High financial stability ratings: Amica boasts an A+ (Superior) financial stability rating from AM Best, which is the highest rating available.

 - No repair facility restrictions: Unlike most every other insurer, Amica has zero restrictions on which body shop you use for repairs.